What Neuroscience Teaches Us About Change Management

 Project and IT leaders from all industries tend to run into the same change management issues: regardless of the new technology or procedure being implemented, there’s usually some level of resistance from the organization.
 According to research from the Center for Creative Leadership, 75% of change initiatives fail because of resistant company culture.

 Dr. Rachel Cotter Davis, Ph.D., argues that this happens because organizations are like human brains—resistant to change and reliant on stability.
 She presented this theory at the Laserfiche Empower Conference and offered several useful insights on human behavior and neuroscience that can be applied to change management.

 Here are some takeaways from Dr. Davis’ presentation that you can apply to change in your own organization.

 If your boss told you to rearrange your desk items and gave no explanation, how would you react?
 Though it seems like a miniscule request, most people’s immediate reaction would be to resist or question the demand.

 This example demonstrates how our brains are prone to react negatively to change.
 According to Dr. Davis and other social neuroscience researchers, the reason lies in human evolution.
 In short, our human ancestors depended as much on social belonging for survival as they did on food and shelter.
-Poor social standing on both an individual and group basis can actually lead to a higher mortality rate.

 When a person’s social environment changes, it challenges his sense of stability (or more specifically, his brain’s).
 If the brain decides the change is, in fact, threatening, then it will resist or avoid the change as much as possible—“fight or flight” mode as it’s often called.